Thick branes in Horndeski gravity: Introduction

 The paper is organized as follows.
-In Sec.~\ref{s1} we present the Horndeski gravity and we Sec.~\ref{s2} develop the first order formalism in five dimensions.
-Besides, we present explicit examples.
+In Sec.~\ref{s1} we present the Horndeski gravity.
+In Sec.~\ref{s2} we develop the first-order formalism in five dimensions and present explicit solutions.
 In Sec.~\ref{s3} we address the issue of the graviton fluctuations.
-Finally in Sec.~\ref{s5} we present our final comments.
+Finally, in Sec.~\ref{s5} we present our final comments.